natmark/ProcessingKit/README.md

 class SampleView: ProcessingView {
     func setup() {
-        // The setup() function is run once, when the program starts.
+        // The setup() function is run once, when the view instantiated.
     }
     func draw() {
         // Called directly after setup(), the draw() function continuously executes the lines of code contained inside its block until the program is stopped or noLoop() is called.